olajoe/go_banking/README.md

 ## Banking Demo

-Try Golang And for learn Hexagonal Architecture
+Try Golang and for learn Hexagonal Architecture